 How Long Do Product Liability Cases Take in Pennsylvania?

 It is difficult to determine how long a product liability case may take in Pennsylvania.
 There are various factors that can affect the adjudication of a product liability case.
 While it may be frustrating to await compensation after a manufacturer or retailer sold you a faulty product, it is important not to rush through a complex lawsuit.
 If you or a family member was injured by a defective product, you should consult with an experienced Philadelphia product liability lawyer.
-The legal team at The Reiff Law Firm have over three decades of experience handling complex product liability litigation.
+The legal team at The Reiff Law Firm has over three decades of experience handling complex product liability litigation.
 Our lawyers explain how long product liability cases take in Pennsylvania.

 What is a Product Liability Claim?

-Products liability is an area of law that deals with a manufacturer or retailer of goods providing a consumer with a defective product.
+Product liability is an area of law that deals with a manufacturer or retailer of goods providing a consumer with a defective product.
 Manufacturers and retailers have a duty to ensure that all products that reach consumers have been thoroughly inspected and are safe.
 Unfortunately, not every manufacturer or retailer will practice due diligence when producing or selling products.

 A manufacturing defect is an issue that causes a certain product to differ from its originally intended design.
 For example, if a manufacturer missed a screw or used the wrong type of plastic, they may be responsible for the defect if it causes injury or product failure.